 Management: Generally treated with iron supplements and a diet high in iron.

-2. Vitamin-Deficiency Anemia
+2. Vitamin-Deficiency Anaemia

 Causes: Inadequate dietary consumption, malabsorption syndromes, or chronic alcohol abuse.